Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 of Cacti and Succulents.

-Cultivation: It is a summer grower species.
-Easy to cultivate but somewhat rot prone if kept in a non ventilated place.
+Cultivation: It is a summer grower species that, like many cacti of the Peruvian deserts, present some problems in cultivation.
+It is in fact somewhat rot prone if kept in a non ventilated place.
 Require a very fast draining drying soil, water regularly in summer, but do not overwater.

 Needs a full sun exposure (or light shade) Good heat tolerance.
 Hardy to at least -5°C ( but probably can tolerate - 10° C for brief periods)